dalejn/cleanBib/README.md

 * A [list highlighting woman neuroscientists](https://anneslist.net/).
 Categorized by subject area and seniority.

+* The [Women in Neuroscience Repository](https://www.winrepo.org/) helps to identify and recommend female neuroscientists for conferences, symposia or collaborations.

 # References

 > [1] S. M. Mitchell, S. Lange, and H. Brus, “Gendered citation patterns in international relations journals,” International Studies Perspectives, vol. 14, no. 4, pp. 485–492, 2013.